Skip to main content

 Provision an Application Using Inline YAML

-1. In the Backstage sidebar, go to Create and CHOOSE Provisioning Digital.ai Deploy by applying Inline YAML using the xl-cli Template.
+1. In the Backstage sidebar, click Create and select Provisioning Digital.ai Deploy by applying Inline YAML using the xl-cli tile.

 2. Select xl-deploy from product dropdown.